lanryweezy/EthicalHackingAssistant/README.md

-# WhiteHat Website
+# Ethical Hacking Assistant (WhiteHat)

-A complete website for WhiteHat, the ultimate pen test terminal for ethical hackers.
+A comprehensive ethical hacking terminal application with companion website.
+This project includes both the WhiteHat terminal application and its marketing website.

 ## Overview

-This website showcases WhiteHat, a terminal application designed specifically for ethical hackers and penetration testers.
+This repository contains the Ethical Hacking Assistant (codename WhiteHat), a terminal application designed specifically for ethical hackers and penetration testers.
+The project includes both the application itself and its marketing website.
 It features an intuitive UI with command blocks and segments, cross-platform compatibility, and advanced security tools.

 ## Features